Dhaka derby

-The Dhaka Derby is a football rivalry between the Dhaka teams of Abahani and Mohammedan, although the rivalry was bigger in the past, it is still considered to be the biggest game in the country's domestic football scene.
+The Dhaka Derby is a football rivalry between the Dhaka teams of Abahani and Mohammedan; although the rivalry was bigger in the past, it is still considered to be the biggest game in Bangladesh's domestic football scene.

-Mohammedan was founded in 1936, and Abahani was founded in 1972.Bangladesh football's popularity grew based on this two Dhaka clubs – Mohammedan and Abahani.
-These are the two clubs that have divided the country's fans into two camps over the course of a fierce rivalry of 47-odd years.
-These two clubs met several times in a year in competitions like the Federation Cup, Bangladesh Premier League, Independence Cup.
+Mohammedan was founded in 1936, and Abahani in 1972.
+Bangladesh football's popularity grew based on these two Dhaka clubs.
+The two clubs have divided the country's fans into two camps in a fierce rivalry of more than 50 years.
+The two clubs meet several times a year in competitions like the Federation Cup, Bangladesh Premier League, Independence Cup.